TritonDataCenter/node-manta/docs/man/mput.md

 `-c, --copies file`
   Create COPIES copies as a replication factor (default 2).

+`-e, --encrypt`
+  Encrypt the file using the provided key, key ID, and algorithm.
+Any encrypted file will be stored with a m-encrypt-type header set to client/1.

+`--encrypt-cipher=CIPHER`
+  Encryption algorithm to use.

+`--encrypt-hmac=HMAC`
+  HMAC algorithm to use for none authentication ciphers (default HmacSHA256).

+`--encrypt-key=KEY`
+  Base64 encoded key used to encrypt the file.

+`--encrypt-key-id=ID`
+  Value to uniquely identify the key used for encryption.

 `-f, --file file`
   Create contents of object from file.